 Pamela keeps her clients informed at every step of the process and works with them to create an effective strategy early in the case to avoid wasted time and excessive legal bills

-Pamela was elected as the vice president of the Georgia Defense Lawyers Association and is a member of the Steering Committees for three Defense Research Institute sections: Retail and Hospitality, Women in the Law, and Trial Tactics.
+Pamela serves as the president-elect on the Executive Committee of the Georgia Defense Lawyers Association and is a member of the steering committees for three Defense Research Institute sections: Retail and Hospitality, Women in the Law and Trial Tactics.
+Pamela also serves as vice chair of the Defense Research Institute Litigation Skills Committee.
 At Swift Currie, Pamela is a member of the Hiring Committee.

 - Georgia Super Lawyers Rising Star, 2016-present